demispatti/cb-parallax/readme.txt

 3. Set the options below as you need.
 4. Turn on the switch.
 5. Set the options below as you need.

+Within the settings page, you could:

+1. Choose a background image.
+Depending on its dimensions you will be presented with a switch for enabling the parallax effect.
+2. Leave the switch off, since you should first set the options for a static state.
+3. Set the options below as you need.
+4. Turn on the switch.
+5. Set the options below as you need.
+6. Choose whether to use these settings globally for all pages (global).
+7. Choose whether to allow overriding these settings with the image you define on single posts and pages.
+8. Set the options for "scroll behaviour" and "mobile", and you're good to go :-)
+9. Enjoy!

 Save your work and visit the page :-)